 That’s just how it was in school; some years you had the good math teacher and some years you didn’t.

 As homeschoolers, it doesn’t have to be that way!
-With Teaching Textbooks math curriculum it’s like having the good math teacher every year.
+With Teaching Textbooks math curriculum it is like having the good math teacher at home every year.